xxDIMITRISxx/xxDIMITRISxx/README.md

 About me:

 - 🔭 I’m currently not working on ...
-- 🌱 I’m currently learning Cyber Security.
+- 🌱 I’m currently studying Cyber Security.
 - 👯 I’m looking to collaborate with others in interesting projects.
 - 🤔 I’m looking for help with Networks.
 - 💬 Ask me about anything.